 FORM OF GOVERNMENT

 The City operates as a Council/City Manager form of government and is a general law city.
+Policy-making authority is vested in a five-member City Council.
+Day-to-day administration is provided by the City Manager, serving under the direction of the Council.
 There are four elected Council Members and one elected Mayor.
 The Vice Mayor is elected by the Council.
 The City Manager is appointed by the Council and serves as the chief executive of the City.
-American Canyon has a staff of approximately 80 employees, up to 60 part-time/seasonal staff, and a 2016-17 budget of just over $41 million (including the Fire District).
+American Canyon has a staff of approximately 90 employees, an additional 24 contract sheriff deputies and up to 60 part-time/seasonal staff.

 LOCATION AND SURROUNDINGS

 A permanent green belt surrounds much of the City, including the Napa River and a 500-acre wetlands preserve to the west, the 640-acre Jack and Bernice Newell Wilderness Preserve to the east, and vineyard-covered foothills of the Sulphur Springs Mountains to the northeast.
 The Napa County Airport adjoins the City on the north, and the City of Vallejo is adjacent on the south.
-Major highways include Highway 29, the world famous Napa Valley Wine Trail that runs north and south through the City, and Highway 12, which connects with I-80 about three miles to the east and Sonoma County to the west.
-Currently the City is 6.25 square miles.
+Major highways include Highway 29 that runs north and south through the City, and Highway 12, which connects with I-80 about three miles to the east and Sonoma County to the west.
+Currently the City is 6 square miles.